Rosemarie Gil: Career

-Premiere Productions gave her the title role in her first movie Sta.
+Premiere Productions gave her the title role in her first film Sta.
 Rita De Casia (Patrona ng Imposible) (1958).
-She starred in Night of the Cobra Woman (1972) and Naked Vengeance (1985), among others.
+She starred in various Americans films such as Night of the Cobra Woman (1972) and Naked Vengeance (1985), among others.

 Gil married fellow actor-musician Eddie Mesa in 1958, putting her stardom on hold, while her husband enjoyed a career in the limelight.
-The couple would eventually settle in the United States, separate and then reconcile.
+The couple eventually settled in the United States, separated and then reconciled.

 She reclaimed her stardom in the 1970s upon her return, and starred in movies for international release.
-Her most remarkable film in the '70s was Burlesk Queen, co-starring Vilma Santos, which scored her numerous awards.
+Her most remarkable film in the 1970s was Burlesk Queen, co-starring Vilma Santos, which scored her numerous awards.
 Throughout the 1980s and 1990s, Gil often appeared in drama films and teleseryes.

 After leaving showbiz in 2004, Gil returned to acting in 2018.

 Personal life

-She is married to her movie loveteam partner Eddie Mesa.
-The couple have three children who also became award-winning thespians Michael De Mesa, Mark Gil and Cherie Gil.
+She is married to her movie loveteam partner, Eddie Mesa.
+The couple has three children who also became award-winning thespians; Michael De Mesa, Mark Gil and Cherie Gil.